mqnr/nix-config/README.md

 # snowman

 My NixOS config.
-I use the Labwc Wayland compositor.
+I use the Niri Wayland compositor.